githubnext/blocks/README.md

 # Blocks Tutorial

 GitHub Blocks is a prototype exploring what an extensable GitHub would look like.
-How could we use the powerful primitives already avilable on github.com and build on top of those?
+We wondered how could we use the powerful primitives already avilable on github.com and build on top of those to make the platform more customizable and powerful.

 ## What is a Block?